Cho Chabudai Gaeshi

 Cho Chabudai Gaeshi (roughly translates to Super Dinner Table Flipping) is an arcade game developed and published by Taito.
 In the game, the player must pound their hands and flip the game's plastic table peripheral in one of four scenarios to score points.

 Gameplay

-Cho Chabudai Gaeshi is an arcade game.
-The game offers four scenarios to choose from: A man and his family, a bride at her wedding, a guest at a host club, and a frustrated office worker.
+Cho Chabudai Gaeshi offers four scenarios to choose from: A man and his family, a bride at her wedding, a guest at a host club, and a frustrated office worker.
 Using a plastic table peripheral, the player has sixty seconds to pound their hands on the top of the table and flip it.
 Flipping over the table results in objects going on the floor, resulting in points.

 Development

 Cho Chabudai Gaeshi was developed and published by Taito.
 It was released in Fall 2009.
 In 2010, IGS licensed the game from Taito and released it worldwide as Anger Explosion.
 The game has been translated into English, and this version also adds ticket redemption features.